hengjiaming/data-streamlit/README.md

 data visualisation on streamlit

 ## Installation and Setup for Streamlit
+1. Install python
+2. Open command prompt and cd into this project folder
-1. Install project dependencies: pip install -r requirements.txt
+3. Install project dependencies: pip install -r requirements.txt
-2. Locate the directory of the python file, in this case, main.py, and cd into the directory: cd [directory path]
+4. Locate the directory of the python file, in this case, main.py, and cd into the directory: cd [directory path]
-3. Run the streamlit application on local host: streamlit run main.py
+5. Run the streamlit application on local host: streamlit run main.py
-4. Access deployed version of streamlit application:
+6. Access deployed version of streamlit application:

 ## Data Analysis on Streamlit App
 1. Access the deployed web application via URL: